 For example, someone in the IT department may grant additional privileges to another employee so they can bypass a control.
 Or two employees may collude together to bypass internal controls.
 In other cases, a single employee may just find a way to get expenses approved without a second layer of authentication.

-Breaches of rule-based controls are often discovered in audits, but this creates an unfortunate delay between the crime and detection.
-Ideally, you should have some type of fraud detection tool working in real-time in the background.
+Breaches of rule-based controls are often discovered in audits, but this creates an unfortunate delay between the crime and its detection.
+Ideally, you should have some type of fraud detection tool working in real time in the background.

 Unscrupulous employees may be tempted to steal funds from a dormant account.
 They may assume that they won’t get caught if the account holders have forgotten about the accounts.